-With modern workers becoming increasingly conscious of their work environment, keeping up with current office design trends is crucial.
+With modern workers becoming increasingly conscious of their work environment, keeping up with current workplace design trends is crucial.

-So whether you want to completely change your office’s look or make a couple of changes, here are some of the most important design trends for commercial interiors that you should be aware of.
+So whether you want to completely change your office’s look or make a couple of changes, here are some of the most important design trends for commercial interiors that you should be aware of in 2019.

 Now more than ever, businesses are paying close attention to their use of space.

-More than just meeting spaces and cubicles, today’s offices also need spaces for quiet and relaxation, for preparing meals, for socialising, and much more – so rooms often pull double duty.
+More than just meeting spaces and cubicles, today’s offices also need spaces for quiet time and relaxation.
+For preparing meals, for socialising, and much more.
+So, rooms often pull double duty.

-All of this means furniture needs to be flexible, too.
+All of this means that the furniture needs to be flexible, too.
 Chairs will have fold-out arms for placing laptops on, seats might include storage, and much more.

 Multifunctionality is an important factor to consider when designing a commercial interior for today’s business world.

-Gone are the cubicle farms of decades past – and while some are questioning the efficacy of completely open office designs, the trend of including open elements is still strong.
+Gone are the cubicle farms of decades past.
+While some are questioning the efficacy of completely open office designs, the trend of including open elements remains strong.

-Within open, collaborative spaces employees may still have a dedicated workspace, won’t be chained inside drab carpet-covered cages.
+When it comes to open, collaborative spaces, employees may still have a dedicated workspace.
+However, they won’t be chained inside drab carpet-covered cages.
 Instead, many office designers choose to create wide spaces full of large tables with plants or partitioning to encourage collaboration and communication between employees.

-The trend began in Silicon Valley, but it’s taken the rest of the business world by storm, with many CEOs valuing the open exchange of ideas collaborative design allows for.
+The trend began in Silicon Valley.
+But it’s taken the rest of the business world by storm.
+In fact, many CEOs value the open exchange of ideas collaborative design allows for.